multiversx/mx-sdk-js-wallet-connect-provider/README.md

 npm install --global http-server
 ```

-Note that the examples can only be served via HTTPS (a dummy certificate is included in the `examples` folder).

 When you are ready, build the examples:

 ```
 npm run compile-examples
 ```

-Start the server and navigate to `https://localhost:8080/examples/index.html`
+Start the server and navigate to `http://localhost:8080/examples/index.html`

 ```
-http-server -S --port=8080
+http-server --port=8080
 ```